val-town/val-town-blog/src/content/blog/val-town-newsletter-15.md

 Finished
 ```

-### Immediate HTTP responses

-Till now when HTTP val returned a response, Val Town waited for a while before sending that response.
-The reason for that was to ensure that all promises were resolved before terminating val's execution.
-We introduced an optimization, where we're returning the val's HTTP response immediately and wait for the promises to resolve afterwards.
-This introduces 2 benefits:

 ### ⚡️ HTTP vals respond 100ms faster on average

 Till now when HTTP val returned a response, Val Town waited for a while before sending that response.
 The reason for that was to ensure that all promises were resolved before terminating val's execution.
 We introduced an optimization, where we're returning the val's HTTP response immediately, speeding up client's exieprience significantly.